-Although the UK referendum narrowly supporting the country’s departure from the EU took place more than 18 months ago, uncertainty still reigns over what this means in terms of the UK’s future trading relations and legal framework.
+The UK referendum on the country’s membership of the EU, which produced a narrow majority for departure, took place more than two years ago.
+At the time of writing, uncertainty still reigns over what that outcome means for the UK’s future economic and political relations with the EU and for the UK’s own legal framework and policy options.
 As things currently stand, the UK is set to leave the EU on 29 March 2019.
 As this date approaches, Cooley will be on hand to provide you with advice and insight.

 State of flux

-Since it is effectively impossible for even a limited free trade agreement to be negotiated by March 2019, attention is now focused on the scope for agreement to be reached on a ‘transitional period’.
-This would extend the current EU legal and trading framework beyond that date and thereby avoid a so-called ‘cliff edge’ Brexit, which would result in a disappearance of key legal provisions, and the imposition of material barriers to trading, overnight on 29 March 2019.
-The EU has indicated openness to such an arrangement, provided that it does not last beyond the end of 2020 and that the UK agrees to apply EU law in full for its duration.
-Assuming such a transitional period can be agreed, it remains unclear what would happen after that date.
+Since it is effectively impossible for even a limited free trade agreement to be negotiated by March 2019, there will need to a ‘transitional period’ before any new trading relationship is put in place.
+This would extend the current EU legal and trading framework beyond that date and thereby avoid a so-called ‘cliff edge’ Brexit.
+The EU has indicated openness to such an arrangement, provided that it does not last beyond the end of 2020 and that the UK agrees to apply EU law in full for its duration, as if it was still a Member State.
+Assuming such a transitional period can be agreed as part of the withdrawal agreement, it remains unclear what would happen after that date, as it is unlikely that any new trading arrangement can be agreed, ratified and implemented in time.
+In any event, UK businesses and citizens will need to make adjustments as and when any new trading arrangements are put in place.

-In the meantime, the UK is making tentative steps towards starting to discuss new free trade agreements with countries outside the EU, including those that already have such agreements in place with the EU.
-Such discussions are unlikely to progress until the UK’s current trading arrangement with the EU become clearer and, in any event, these agreements cannot be concluded until the UK has left the EU.
+In the meantime, the UK is starting to discuss new free trade agreements with countries outside the EU, including those that already have such agreements in place with the EU.
+Such discussions are unlikely to progress materially until the UK’s current trading arrangement with the EU become clearer and, in any event, these agreements cannot be concluded until the UK has left the EU.
+While the UK government is seeking to extend the benefit of existing free trade agreements between the EU and third countries beyond Brexit, it is not yet clear whether it will succeed in this.
+A number of complex issues, including the allocation of tariff rate quotas, remain to be settled.
+The UK and EU made a proposal in the autumn of 2017 to the World Trade Organisation (WTO) regarding their future division of the EU’s existing tariff rate quotas and schedules.
+A number of leading WTO Members pushed back, confirming that the UK’s trading relations even within the “fall-back” WTO system will be the subject of substantial negotiations and related uncertainty.
+Negotiations remain ongoing at the time of writing.

 Failure to take account of this would leave material gaps in UK domestic law post-Brexit, leading to significant legal uncertainty and disruption.
-To address this, the government has introduced the European Union (Withdrawal) Bill (commonly known as the Repeal Bill) before Parliament.
-Once enacted, this will convert all applicable EU law into UK domestic law at the date of withdrawal.
+To address this, Parliament has passed the European Union (Withdrawal) Act 2018, which will convert all applicable EU law into UK domestic law at the date of withdrawal.
 The intention is that ministers will then use secondary legislation to fix any issues (for example, to remove references in UK statutes to the European Commission that reflect a role that ends when the UK is no longer a Member State).
 More controversially, ministers will also gain extensive powers to modify “domesticated EU law” over time, allowing a gradual divergence of the two legal regimes.
-The Repeal Bill has been extensively debated in the Commons and will proceed to the Lords early in 2018.
 A number of other bills related to Brexit are either already before Parliament or are expected to be introduced soon.
+Further primary legislation will also be needed to implement the terms of the withdrawal agreement.

 Cooley is making sure we keep you apprised of the latest developments.
 Led by our London lawyers, our global teams are publishing blog posts and alerts covering the impacts on areas critical to our clients' business success.